raviten/documentation/integrating-ios-sdk.rst

 Changes for iOS 10
 ##################

 For integrating QGraph notification SDK, you need to add Capabilities **APP GROUPS**.
 Go to Project > Main Target > **Capabilities**.
 Check on App Groups and add a group as below.
+Use your bundle id to create App Group.
+For example, if your bundle id is ``com.company.appname``, App Group could be ``group.com.company.appname.xyz``.

    .. figure:: images/ios-10-1.png
       :align: center